avaneev/biteopt/README.md

 fit solutions have more influence on expansion or contraction of the sigma.

 2. SMA-ES approximates the "geometry" of the sample distribution.
-It ranges from "spherical" to "needle" geometry (represented by a continous `spc` variable).
+It ranges from "spherical" to "needle" geometry (represented by a continuous `spc` variable).
 When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`CovUpdFast` instead of `CovUpdSlow`).

-3. An assymetry is introduced to the Gaussian noise function, depending on the centroid step size.
+3. An asymmetry is introduced to the Gaussian noise function, depending on the centroid step size.
 Distribution is expanded in the direction of the step and contracted in the opposite direction.